Home

 The Department of Lands and Forests have designated strategic areas of the province as Interpretation forests.
 Hiking bc trails with interpretation panels located where the hikers will view and read how the forest works and points out the different species of trees and flora they will see.

-The hike to Cheakamus Lake is also through an Interpretive forest.
 Occasionally the foresters leave the odd big tree to protect an area and to act as a seed tree.
 The tree here is such a tree and is probably 600 years old.

 To get to Shadow Lake you leave Whistler and head north (right) on highway 99.
 Note the odometer as you pass the end of Green Lake.
 If you miss it don’t worry.
 You want to travel 16 km (10 miles) from Whistler and you will cross the railroad track on the highway.
 A short distance ahead you will see the sign for the parking lot for shadow Lake on your right.
 Here there is an information kiosk outlining the hiking bc trails of the area.